 Hatta water dam, also called Hatta Lake, is a spectacular sight on its own.
 Therefore, even if you are not planning to kayak, it is worth stopping by.
 Come during the sunset or sunrise to witness this spectacular panorama of calm teal waters set against the rough-hewn mountains.

-A very unexpected sight in Hatta is a massive graffiti of founding fathers of the UAE- late Sheikh Zayed bin Sultan Al Nahyan and the late Sheikh Rashid bin Saeed Al Maktoum.
+A very unexpected sight in Hatta is a massive graffiti of the founding fathers of the UAE- the late Sheikh Zayed bin Sultan Al Nahyan and the late Sheikh Rashid bin Saeed Al Maktoum.
 The huge mural was painted for the occasion of the National Day of the UAE some years back.
-Today it is a little faded out due to the sun (hopefully it will soon get some freshen up).
+Today it is a little faded due to the sun (hopefully it will soon get some freshen up).
+The mural is located at Hatta Dam parking.

 Parking at Hatta Dam